The five statewide ballot proposals up for consideration

 ALBANY, N.Y.
-(NEWS10) – There’s still time to head to the polls by 9PM today to cast your ballot in the General Election.
-Besides the candidates, statewide there are five ballot proposals for voters to decide on.
+(NEWS10) — Tuesday is Election Day, and other than candidate races, there are also five statewide ballot proposals voters need to decide on.

 Statewide ballot proposals this year include: